tomhendra/peronsal-site/src/routes/blog/aws-amplify-auth-graphql.md

   'How to setup a React project + auth with user-specific data + DataStore for easy offline functionality.'
 date: '2021-30-04'
-coverImage: 'superpowers.jpg'
+coverImage: 'bizarre-platypus-2400.png'
-alt: 'A man holding a book with lights radiating from it.'
+alt: 'Bizarre Platypus #2400'
 credit: 'Photo by Kaushal Moradiya from Pexels'
 categories:
   - 'aws'